 A. We placed notices in your February and March billing statements regarding this increase – we apologize that you missed those notifications.

 Q. Other companies don’t have a Sports Surcharge, so why do you?

-A. Actually, nearly all cable and satellite companies, including DirecTV, have been billing customers a Sports Surcharge for the past several years.
+A. Actually, nearly all cable and satellite companies have been billing customers a Sports Surcharge for the past several years.